What is virtual reality?

 The first virtual reality glasses were created in 1960 by Morton Heiling, and he is therefore known as the father of virtual reality.

 This cinematographer and inventor, had developed the Sensorama in 1957, a rather bulky machine that allowed the user to enjoy multisensory experiences.
 His new invention, designed to be used as a portable device in the user’s head, was called a stereoscopic television set for individual use.
+This was the beginning of the history of virtual reality.

 Although that virtual reality helmet may seem very rudimentary today, the concept was already very similar to today’s equipment, and so it is considered to be the first virtual reality glasses in history.